Maps-Messaging/mapsmessaging_server/InterServerConnection_config.md

 # NetworkConnectionManager.yaml

 MapsMessaging has a feature that enables it to directly connect to other messaging servers that support MQTT, AMQP and Stomp.
-The server can also be extended to use proprietary code to connect to servers that do not support open wire protocol standards.
+The server can also be extended to use proprietary APIs to connect to servers that do not support open wire protocol standards.

 To configure an inter-server link the first section is to define the link details

 * Protocol to use, once of ( Stomp | mqtt | AMQP )
 * URL for the remote server, (tcp | ssl | ws | wss)://(hostname):(port)/
 * Username for authentication of the link
-* Password for authenticaiton of the link
+* Password for authentication of the link
 * SessionId, for MQTT this is mapped to the client ID and is used locally for log messages

 For example